 Courtesy of the coconut oil, buttermilk, and bananas, this bread is springy-soft and bouncy.
 It’s like a trampoline I wish I could jump on because it’s so cushioney, soft, tender, and ridiculously moist.

-The pineapple and it’s natural juices also tenderize the bread.
+The pineapple and its natural juices also tenderize the bread.
 I used frozen pineapple chunks from Trader Joe’s, and stirred them in straight from the freezer.
-You could swap out the pineapple for mango, peaches, nectarines, strawberries or your favorite frozen or seasonal fruit.

 The sweetness from the bananas and pineapple, coupled with the coconut oil, made these loaves scrumptiously good.
 This is pineapple-banana bread, rather than banana-pineapple, and the coconut oil is hardly noticeable.
 It’s in the background and adds flavor you can’t quite put your finger on, but you’ll want more of it.